pulsar7official/pul7sar-bot/docs/04_RENDERING_SPECIFICATION.md

 ---

-10. Canvas Specification
+## 10. Canvas Specification

 Canvas is the rendering backend abstraction.

-Canvas is responsible only for drawing operations and final result retrieval.
+Canvas is responsible only for drawing operations.

 Canvas never knows: